 When traveling Route 66, some eight miles south of Lincoln, Illinois, you will come to the small town of Broadwell.
 Established in 1869, the community now supports only about 150 souls.
-Here in this small farming town sat one of the Mother Road’s more famous icons – the old Pig Hip Restaurant.
+Here in this small farming town, once sat one of the Mother Road’s more famous icons – the old Pig Hip Restaurant.

 Elkhart, Illinois – Steeped in History

 As you travel onward, look for an old two-lane section of the Mother Road on your left about three miles south of Broadwell.
 Another mile will bring you to Elkhart Hill, a glacial ridge rising above the prairie, and the historic village of Elkhart, Illinois.
 Though just a small village of about 450 people today, this settlement is rich in history and provides several places to visit.

 Long before a settlement of Elkhart was established, the area was called home to the Kickapoo Indians, where Elkhart Hill provided an excellent viewpoint for the natives and as a landmark for westward-bound pioneers.

 According to legend, the hill got its name from the Kickapoo Chief’s daughter, White Blossom.
 As the tale goes, the princess was wooed by two warriors, one from her own tribe and another from the Shawnee tribe.
 On one of their annual hunting trips, the two warriors insisted that White Blossom declare which one would become her husband.

 When an elk passed by, White Blossom said she would choose the one who could pierce the heart of the large animal.
 The warrior from the Kickapoo tribe hit the elk’s heart and won the princess’s hand.
 When they married, the elk heart became their family badge.
 Since that time, the hill and later settlement retained the name Elkhart.